Lali Espósito: 2011–2013: Cuando me sonreis, The Crucible, Solamente vos and "A Bailar"

 In 2011, Espósito starred on Cuando me sonreís (When you smile at me), a new television series by Tomás Yankelevich, opposite Facundo Arana, Julieta Díaz and Benjamín Rojas.
 The following year, Espósito portrayed Abigail Williams in the Buenos Aires production of The Crucible by Arthur Miller, and made her film debut with La pelea de mi vida (The Fight of My Life), which also starred Mariano Martínez and Federico Amador.

-Since January 2013, Espósito had starred the Pol-ka series Solamente vos (Only You), along with Adrián Suar and Natalia Oreiro, as Daniela, one of its leading characters.
+Since January 2013, Espósito had starred in the Pol-ka series Solamente vos (Only You), along with Adrián Suar and Natalia Oreiro, as Daniela, one of its leading characters.

 In 2013, Espósito announced she would release her first album as a solo artist, titled A Bailar.
 When asked about the album's genre, she described it as mainly dance with hip hop influences.
 The album's lead single, "A Bailar", was released for digital download on her website on 5 August, causing the website to crash because of a spike in traffic.
 On 2 September, Espósito presented the music video for "A Bailar" at the prominent La Trastienda Club.
 "A Bailar" received 100,000 YouTube views on its release day, and the single entered the top 20 on iTunes Latin and iTunes Israel.
-It also was popular in music charts and radio channels in Latin America, Italy and Israel.
+It was also popular in music charts and radio channels in Latin America, Italy and Israel.